NicolasBillerey/xhyper/README.md

 curveC.m: Functions related to the Kraus' Frey hyperelliptic curve C and its Jacobian J/K

-curveCslow.m: Only basic versions of the functions from the file curveC.m related to the Kraus' Frey hyperelliptic curve C and its Jacobian J/K, i.e. without the improvements explained in \S 7.2.2-7.2.4
+curveCslow.m: Only basic versions of the functions from the file curveC.m related to the Kraus' Frey hyperelliptic curve C and its Jacobian J/K, i.e. without the improvements explained in §§7.2.2-7.2.4

 * Files supporting assertions made in the paper: